This Day In Writing History

 On May 10th, 1749, the final part of The History of Tom Jones, a Foundling, the classic novel by the famous English novelist and playwright Henry Fielding, was published.

-Like other novels of the time, it first appeared in a serialized format.
+Like other novels of the time, it first appeared in a serialized format, published by a literary magazine.
 It would later be published in book form, its title shortened to Tom Jones.

 The novel, a bawdy romantic comedy / adventure, told the story of its title character, Tom Jones.
 It opens with Squire Allworthy, a wealthy landowner, returning to his country estate in Somerset after an extended business engagement in London.